30264 - SCIENZA DELLE FINANZE / PUBLIC FINANCE

 - Exercises (exercises, database, software etc.)

 We solve and discuss numerical exercises and theoretical questions in class through the course.
-The goal is to put the concepts and theory of public finance "at work".
-We use theoretical and empirical tools learned during the course for in-class debates prepared in teams on recent public policy discussions.
+The goal is to put the concepts and theory of public finance "at work" and practice for quizzes and exams.

 |Continuous assessment||Partial exams||General exam|

-For both attending and not-attending students, written individual exams are a mix of open ended essays, numerical or graphical excercises, and "True" or "False" questions aimed at assessing students' ability to illustrate the economic rationales of government intervention in market economies, identify market failures and propose viable correcting public policies, estimate economic costs and benefits of the proposed policies and explain how social insurance programs are designed.
+For both attending and not-attending students, written individual exams can be a mix of open ended essays, numerical excercises, and multiple choice questions aimed at assessing students' ability to illustrate the economic rationales of government intervention in market economies, identify market failures and propose viable correcting public policies, estimate economic costs and benefits of the proposed policies and explain how social insurance programs are designed.
 The assessment will also be aimed at testing students' developed ability to analyze empirical evidence of academic research that evaluates the effects of government intervention, compare different policy/reform proposals for both public expenditure and taxation and evaluate why governments intervene in the way they do.

-Four options available for the assessment, based on student’s preference:
+Two options are available for the assessment, based on student’s preference:

-Option A: partial exam (50%) on the first half of the course + partial exam (50%) on the second half of the course.
-The final grade is the average of the two grades if and only if they are both above 18
+Option A: midterm (50%) on the first half of the course + final (50%) on the second half of the course.
+The final grade is the average of the two grades if and only if they are both above 18.

 - J. GRUBER, Public Finance and Public Policy, Palgrave Macmillan, 6th edition.

-- I upload the slides used for lectures on Bboard.
+- We upload the slides used for lectures on Bboard.
+We will also upload exercises and solutions.
 Online teaching materials are compulsory for the course.
-Optional textboook excercises and solutions are posted on Bboard.